All Products

 Scenario

-For example, an ACK cluster or ACK Serverless cluster is deployed in VPC1 in the China (Chengdu) region and an ALB instance is created from an ALBConfig in the VPC.
-You can use a combination of ALB, CEN, VBRs, and Express Connect to forward requests to on-premises servers in the region.
-The following figure shows the architecture.
+For example, an ACK or ACK Serverless cluster and an ALB instance are deployed in VPC1 in the China (Chengdu) region.
+You can use a combination of ALB, CEN, a VBR, and an Express Connect to forward requests to on-premises servers in the same region.

 Procedure